All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Employment subsidies in France

-WHAT ARE THE CONDITIONS TO GET THESE SUBSIDIES ?
+WHAT ARE THE CONDITIONS TO GET THESE SUBSIDIES?

 Unlike PM’UP, which is aimed at financing innovation, employment subsidies in France target a wide range of fields of activity, most of which are industrial.
 The recipient can acquire either a subsidy or a loan.
-Of course, should the support be a loan, it is interest-free and can sum up to 20 K€, that is three times as much as the maximum amount for a subvention (7 K€).
+Of course, should the support be a loan, it is interest-free and can sum up to 20 K€, which is three times as much as the maximum amount for a subvention (7 K€).

 Both these subsidies can be summarized as follows: